lotusnoir/docker-molecule_debian11/README.md

 ## Build it locally

-- With docker command

   docker build - < Dockerfile_$VERSION

-- From docker hub
+## Use it from dockerhub

     https://hub.docker.com/repository/docker/lotusnoir/ansible_molecule_test_images:debian11

-## Build it on gitlab registry

-To build this image and have it available on your company gitlab registry for the CI/CD builds, you need to follow this steps:
+This repo was build from a gitlab repo first in order to be build in CI/CD To build this image and have it available on your company gitlab registry for the CI/CD builds, you need to follow this steps:

 On gitlab > Settings > repository > deploy token